madsstoumann/browser-style/ui/data-grid/readme.md

 ---

 ### pagesize
 Array of numbers.
 Used for the "Page Size"-dropdown.

 A value corresponding to `itemsperpage` **must** exist in this array.

 ---

+### printable
+Boolean attribute.
+Adds a print-button to the actions-part of the navigation and allows `CTRL + P` to be used to trigger it.
+Prints the active table.

+---

-### searchfilter
+### searchmethod
 String.
-Determines the way, search is applied.
+Determines the way, search/filtering is applied.
 Used internally with the value "includes" by default.

 Valid values are:

+- "end"
 - "equals"
-- "endsWith"
-- "notEquals"
+- "includes"
-- "startsWith"
+- "start"

 ---